 These are features every blog post should have, including a few tools to help you create a search-engine friendly posts.

 Your title should be catchy, descriptive, and include a key term you are targeting.
-This tool from Coschedule will help you develop a catchy title.
+Coschedule will help you develop a catchy title.
 Remember, the title needs to grab your reader’s attention, but it also needs to tell search engines what your post is about.
 We use the plugin Yoast for tips about being search engine friendly.

 The meta description is the short two or three lines of text you see under site when you search in Google.
 If your post turns up in someone’s search, this is the line that should tempt them to click and learn more.
 Summarize your post and make them want to read!
 Meta descriptions should be around 150 characters, including spaces!